0xflotus/JSSDK/README.md

 Method: switchAPINode
 Function: Switch node
 Parameters:
-	url: API server node address, this address must be the websoket address in the API server node list
+	url: API server node address, this address must be the websocket address in the API server node list
 	callback: callback function

 ### Add a new API server node